tbensky/iCanText/README.md

 See it in the app-store: [https://apps.apple.com/us/app/icantext/id6748927092](https://apps.apple.com/us/app/icantext/id6748927092)

+# Blog

+## Dec 2025

+I've been using iCanText for about 3 months now, and have quickly become addicted to it (I will not go back to the stock keyboard).

+iCanText is helping a lot with my texting difficulties (see below).
+I find the right swipe for a space and left swipe for backspace gestures to be very natural and useful.

+For iOS 26 users, having the on-device LLM correct texts before sending is just awesome.
+(See the 🔧 key.)
+It produces beautifully worded and formatted text pretty much every time!
+Something like `k. where are u? meet me at teh car a 10:30.` [sic] becomes `Okay.
+Where are you?
+Meet me at car at 10:30.` Wow.

 ## 📖 The story behind iCanText

 I am a Gen X tech-savvy computer/phone/device user.
 That said, I cannot text.
 I just can't do it.